Food and drink

-The other major influence to consider is that our television screens have been infested by variants of ‘dancers cooking idolised celebrities in a jungle on ice-skates with a premium rate telephone number’ for well over a decade now, and this has undoubtedly raised the culinary consciousness of the nation.
+The other major influence to consider is that our television screens have been infested by variants of ‘dancers cooking idolised celebrities in a jungle on ice-skates with a premium rate telephone number’ for well over a decade now.
+It might make for questionable entertainment, but it has undoubtedly raised the culinary consciousness of the nation.
 It seems that every independent establishment has genuinely ‘raised their game’ in response to this popularising of the dining experience.
 Scotland’s own contribution to this revolution goes beyond Gordon Ramsay.

 Scotland is one of the stranger countries in Europe where cuisine is concerned.
 At one level it frequently performs poorly on healthy eating indices, but at the other end of the spectrum it also possesses a rich heritage and tremendous depth to its food which screams quality.
 The obvious conclusion that we’ve tended to draw is that this is a question of economics.

-It’s national dish is of course haggis (don’t let anyone dupe you into thinking its a wild animal!).
+It’s national dish is of course haggis (don’t let anyone dupe you into thinking its a wild animal! – it isn’t).
 The only area it really struggles with a bit are vegetables, due to a truncated growing season, but it’s rarely an issue and ‘neeps and tatties’ (swedes and potato) have been turned into a traditional ‘Burns night dish’ that you should be able to source.